Small Intestinal Bacterial Overgrowth: What to Know

 - Mindfulness and Meditation: Practicing mindfulness or meditation can help calm the mind and reduce anxiety.
 Techniques such as breathing exercises or guided imagery can be particularly effective.

-- Regular Exercise: Physical activity can help alleviate stress and improve digestion.
-Activities like yoga, walking, or tai chi are gentle but effective.
+- Regular Exercise: Engaging in physical activity can help alleviate stress and enhance digestion.
+Activities such as yoga, walking, or tai chi are gentle yet effective.

 - Balanced Diet: Eating smaller, balanced meals that avoid trigger foods can help stabilize digestive issues.
 Staying hydrated is also essential.